What is a death coach, end of life doula, or death doula?

-I’m a trained death doula.
-I provide non-medical support to people as they engage with death, whether it’s through their exploration around death, planning for death, or guiding them as they navigate their approaching death.
-Depending on what is needed, I can engage as a coach, helping you work towards related goals, or I can engage as a doula, guiding and companioning you along the way.
-We’ll figure it out together.
+I’m trained to provide non-medical support to people as they engage with death, whether it’s through their exploration around death, planning for death, or guiding them as they navigate their approaching death.

 People often ask: “Why would you choose this, it’s so morbid?